SCUBA82/dcs-bios-arduino-library/README.md

 For more information and documentation, see the [DCS-BIOS FlightPanels Project](https://github.com/DCSFlightpanels).
 The example "OneOfEverything" is a good place to start looking for controls to use.

-This fork adds WiFi-LAN capabilities based on ESP microcontrollers.
+This fork adds WiFi-LAN capabilities based on ESP32 microcontrollers.
+> In case of using the ESP32 microcontroller it is required to install de ESP32Servo library to let use the Servos.

 ## Origins